MichaelZaniewski/British-Airways-Reviews/README.md

 | date_flown          |        date       |
 ## Executive Summary
 ### Overview of Findings
 This dashboard acts as a high-level overview of satisfaction across multiple customer service metrics.
 While it highlights several actionable insights, its true value lies in identifying areas that warrant deeper investigation.
-Immedietly apparrent insights include consistently low ratings in Entertainment,

-1 b c while more in-depth surveying is needed in abx
+Immediately apparent insights include consistently low ratings in Entertainment and significantly higher quantity of UK reviewers than anyone else.
+Areas requiring deeper investigation include the perceived value of the 777-200 in premium economy, business class satisfaction volatility in 2022, and geographic differences in expectations (e.g. UK vs US).
 ### Findings
 - Entertainment is consistently rated lowest amongst all other metrics, especially by those traveling in economy class.
-- The Boeing 777-200 is rated highest for value in every cabin except premium economy where it's rated the lowest.
+- The Boeing 777-200 is rated highest (or tied for highest) for value in every cabin except premium economy where it's rated the lowest.
 - In 2022, overall ratings from business class travelers peaked at 8.0 in February, and saw lows of 1.0 in October.
 - The highest number of reviews comes from the United Kingdom at 843, followed by the United States at 128.
 ### Recommendations